 Board Seeks Public Support on School Funding

-The Phelps-Clifton Springs Board of Education, along with school staff and administrators, is growing increasingly concerned that promised aid payments from 2019-20 and 2020-21, reimbursement aid relating to the pandemic and transportation, and aid for the 2021-22 academic year will be cut.
+The Phelps-Clifton Springs Board of Education, along with school staff and administrators, is increasingly concerned about state aid payments and funding from other areas for the 2021-22 academic year.

-As a result, the Board of Education established this Advocacy Action Portal, where residents, community members and supporters may download and mail a letter to state and federal officials encouraging the full funding of schools as well as support for a federal stimulus package to fund increased costs at schools relating to the pandemic.
+As a result, the Board of Education has established this Advocacy Action Portal, where residents, community members, and supporters may download and mail a letter to state and federal officials encouraging them to support the full funding of schools and support a federal stimulus package to cover increased costs at schools relating to the pandemic.

-Without such measures, the District could face a financial shortfall that would be catastrophic to the educational program.
-Click on link below or scroll down the page for the complete letter.
+Without both measures, the District will face a financial shortfall that would be catastrophic to the educational program.
+Click on the link below or scroll down the page for the complete letter.

 Write Your Legislative Representatives

-*Those interested in writing to their respresentative may cut, paste and edit directly from the text below.*
+*Those interested in writing to their representative may cut, paste and edit directly from the text provided below.*

 [DATE: Month, Date, Year ]

-As an actively involved member of the Phelps-Clifton Springs (Midlakes) Central School District and member of your legislative district, I am growing increasingly concerned about the impending financial situation facing our District and urge you to support the full funding of our schools and oppose any cuts in aid.
+As an actively involved member of the Phelps-Clifton Springs (Midlakes) Central School District and member of your legislative district, I wanted to write you about my growing concern on the financial situation facing our District and urge you to support the full funding of our schools and oppose any cuts in aid.

-The reduction in state aid comes at a time when schools have been required to enact greater health and safety measures due to the COVID-19 pandemic.
-For example, the Phelps-Clifton Springs CSD has purchased personnel protective equipment and new sanitizing stations, hired additional staff to deep clean school facilities and make other purchases and take other measures to keep staff, students, and the community safe.
+The shortfall, which is impacted by several factors, comes at a time when schools have been required to enact greater health and safety measures due to the COVID-19 pandemic.
+For example, the Phelps-Clifton Springs CSD purchased personnel protective equipment and new sanitizing stations, hired additional staff to deep clean school facilities, and took many other measures to keep staff, students, and the community safe.
 Those additional measures are projected to cost the District nearly $500,000 more in its current fiscal year.

-The District, at the urging of state and federal leaders, went into action to support local families with free meals in the expectation that state and federal monies would offset the costs.
-This meal program was vital to our school community in helping to feed families and ensure that no one in our school community – school-aged child, most significantly – would go hungry as a result of the pandemic.
+Also, the District, at the urging of state and federal leaders, went into action last spring to support local families with free meals.
+These meals were vital to our school community to feed children and ensure that no one in our community went hungry as a result of the pandemic.
 From March to September, the Phelps-Clifton Springs CSD made and delivered approximately 140,000 meals to District families.
 The District should be applauded for these herculean efforts.
 Instead, it faces cuts and potential reductions in student supports based on current projects.